alexchilcott/alexchilcott.github.io/src/content/posts/when-is-a-black-box-test-not-a-black-box-test/index.md

     .expect("Failed to deserialize body");
 ```

-And finally during our `Assert` phase, it can check the response from the server contains the data our mocks were configured to return.
+And finally, during the `Assert` phase, we check that the response from the server contains the data the mocks were configured to return.

 ```rust
 assert_eq!(response_body.fact, cat_fact);